A question that has come up recently from many in the tech industry is the non-compete price of joining a cloud titan worth it?

 <blockquote class=”twitter-tweet”><p lang=”en” dir=”ltr”>Mailchimp just got bought for $12 billion, and employees own no equity <a href=”https://t.co/RET79x5v33″>https://t.co/RET79x5v33</a></p>— Ellen K. Pao (@ekp) <a href=”https://twitter.com/ekp/status/1437516618553192449?ref_src=twsrc%5Etfw”>September 13, 2021</a></blockquote> <script async src=”https://platform.twitter.com/widgets.js” charset=”utf-8″></script>

 A total of $300M will be allocated to the 1200 employees in RSUs over three years.
 Ouch.

 Introducing UNICORN FUNDING ROUNDS!

-As if the venture capital and tech industry hasn’t gone crazy enough, with what some claim to be unwarranted and overly exaggerated valuations, this month saw one of the wildest funding rounds in history: Databricks is raising $1.6B (yes, you heard correctly RAISING $1.6B) at a whopping $38B valuation.
+As if the venture capital and tech industry hasn’t gone crazy enough, with what some claim to be unwarranted and overly exaggerated valuations, this month saw one of the wildest funding rounds in history with Databricks raising $1.6B (yes, you heard correctly RAISING $1.6B) at a whopping $38B valuation.

-This makes the funding rounds by IOD’s own customer Snyk, at $300M with a now $8B+ valuation, look like peanuts, not to mention other mega-rounds including JumpCloud’s $159M, OwnBackup’s additional $240M, and Lightricks $130M.
-OwnBackup is immediately leveraging its funding to acquire RevCult, while JFrog is continuing on its buying spree, now snatching up UpSwift to add to its acquisition portfolio.
+This makes the funding rounds by IOD’s own customer Snyk, at $300M with a now $8B+ valuation look like peanuts, not to mention other mega-rounds including JumpCloud’s $159M, OwnBackup’s additional $240M, and Lightricks $130M.
+OwnBackup immediately leveraging the funding to acquire RevCult, and JFrog is continuing on their buying spree now snatching up UpSwift to add to their acquisition portfolio.